 Welcome!
-I am Željko Poljak, a postdoctoral researcher at the Department of Political Science, University of Antwerp where I am affiliated with the Media, Movements & Politics (M²P) research group.
+I am Željko Poljak, a postdoctoral researcher at the Department of Political Science at Aarhus University, where I am affiliated with the Comparative Politics research unit.

 Peer-reviewed journal articles